Najma-Collective/Noor-Community-/sandbox/docs/archetypes.md

 This reference summarises the slide layouts available in the sandbox lesson builder.
 Each entry combines the structure rendered in `int-mod.js`, the form controls surfaced in the builder sections of `exemplar-master.html`, and any modifier controls from `slide-templates.js`.
 Background imagery and overlays for lesson slides are applied through `createBaseLessonSlide`, which injects CSS variables for `--lesson-bg-image`, `--lesson-overlay-color`, and `--lesson-overlay-opacity` whenever image or colour data is provided.
 These same helpers attach the layout icon badge to every slide stage, so the icon guidance below applies across layouts.

+> The previews below are lightweight 16:9 SVG schematics that mirror each layout’s structural regions for quick-loading documentation.
 ## Shared conventions

 * **Base wrapper.** `createBaseLessonSlide` wraps each lesson slide in `.slide-stage.hidden.lesson-slide` with an inner `.lesson-slide-inner` specific to the layout.
 The helper automatically applies background image, overlay colour, and opacity tokens when present, and it adds `.lesson-slide--has-image` or `.lesson-slide--has-overlay` for styling hooks.